swebalaji/Resume-Parser/README.md

 # Resume-Parser

-This project allows you to specify a URL and file path, then execute various methods to process the data using an IPython notebook (.ipynb file).
+This project allows you to specify a URL of LLM model and file path of your resume, then execute various methods to process the data of Resume using an IPython notebook (.ipynb file).

 ## Getting Started